Dasheshka/openblog/README.md

 ## TODO

+- Configure the look of the Keystatic Admin panel (names of the entries, etc.)
 - Put data/site.config.ts into CMS as a singleton Settings page
-- Store images outside the website
-- Configure the look of the Keystatic Admin panel (names of the entries, etc.)